netvarun/2048-as-a-service/README.md

 `:session_id` is the session id of the game that you got when you started the game.
 `:move` is the next move entered by the user.

-There are 4 possible values for `:move`:
+There are 4 possible values for `:move` -

 `0` for UP